patika-218-akbank-reactnative-bootcamp/assignment-5-kihlaj/README.md

 [![Product Name Screen Shot][product-screenshot1]](https://example.com) [![Product Name Screen Shot][product-screenshot2]](https://example.com)

 I used react-native-vector-icons, react-navigation, spotify API, firebase and aws amplify.
+I used expo to create this project.

 I wanted to try aws amplify to learn more about backend.

 ## Usage

-After installing dependencies and `npm install` or `yarn`, you can start the project by starting metro,
+After installing dependencies with `npm install` or `yarn`, you can start the project by starting metro,

 ```bash
 npx expo start
 ```

+and then you can run the app on your device or emulator.

 _For more examples, please refer to the [Documentation](https://reactnative.dev/docs/environment-setup)_